www.britbase.info

 1

-Ladies’ Championship.—Gold Championship Medal and £10, Miss Kate B. Finn, London; Mrs. Herring and Mrs. Anderson tied tor second and third, and divided; Mrs. Stevens and Miss Ellis tied for third and fourth, and also divided.
+Ladies' Championship.—Gold Championship Medal and first prize of £10, Miss Kate B Finn, London; Mrs. Herring and Mrs. Anderson tied tor second and third (3rd prize £7 10s and 4th £5, thus £6.25 each); Mrs. Stevens and Miss Ellis tied for third and fourth (4th prize was £2 10s, so they each received £1.25).

 1897 Kate Finn